sampsyo/cs6120/content/blog/2019-10-28-self/index.md

 ### Programming Environment Support

-The Self compiler supports _incremental recompilation_ and _source-level
+Unlike most modern languages, the Self language was designed to support tight integration and exploratory programming in and IDE.
+Programmers were expected and encouraged to inspect programs at runtime and dynamically modify the IDE itself _while the program was executing_ to allow for better exploration.

-debugging_ by keeping track of the provenances of various method specializations in a map.
+This features require fast recompilation and debugging capabilities from any Self runtime and compiler.
+The compiler in the paper supports both _incremental recompilation_ and _source-level debugging_ by keeping track of the provenances of various method specializations in a map.

 Incremental Recompilation occurs when the compiler observes a change in the programming environment and invalidates compiled methods associated with the